transreductionist/mjwise-rkr-gst/README.md

 1. add(self, hash, data): Adds a key-value pair to the running hash table.
 2. get(self, hash): Gets a value from a given key.
 3. clear(self): Clears all key-value pairs from the dictionary.
-4. create_hash_value(self, substring): This is the running hash table.
-It takes a substring and then loops over each character creating a hash for the substring.
-It does this by summing the ordinal value of each character.
+4. create_hash_value(self, substring): It takes a substring and loops over each character creating a hash.

+### Hash functions:
+The hash is created summing the ordinal value of each character.
 For example, ord('a') returns the integer 97.
-Importantly, on each iteration the previous hash value is bitwise shifted left by one 1 bit, which is a bijective component.
+Importantly, on each iteration the previous hash value is bitwise shifted left by one 1 bit.

-### Hash functions:
 Why the leftwise bit shift?
 The following is taken from a post about building [hash functions.](http://ticki.github.io/blog/designing-a-good-non-cryptographic-hash-function/)

 The basic building blocks of good hash functions are difussions.
-A Difussion can be thought of as bijective (i.e. every input has one and only one output, and vice versa) hash functions, namely that input and output are uncorrelated.
+A Difussion can be thought of as bijective hash functions, namely that input and output are uncorrelated.
+A bijective function is such that every input has one and only one output, and vice versa.

 Diffusions are often built using smaller, bijective components, which are called "subdiffusions".
 One must distinguish between the different kinds of subdiffusions.
 The first class to consider is the bitwise subdiffusions.
 These are